beckycode/recipe-modal/README.md

 ## Learning

-- How to deal with modals
+- How to deal with scrollbars inside modals

 ## Difficulties

-- Dealing with modals in css, especially if your modal has a scroll inside.
-This took me time to understand
+- Dealing with scrollbars on modals in css.
+This took me time to understand what was the issue on my container.
+It did not show the title but at the end it solved taking a break and debugging again :P. The main problem was my main container was grid and the second one was flexbox, it gave me problems to show the initial content.

 ## Getting Started with Create React App